 We are lucky in 2018.
 We are living and working at a time when product management knowledge and know-how is easily available.
 Overwhelmingly, it is top-notch writing by people who are currently actively involved in PM roles.
-A lot of the writing out their focuses on making product management understandable and accessible to other people.
+A lot of the writing out there focuses on making product management understandable and accessible to other people.
 Because of this, it usually tends to cover what product managers should do.

 Craftsman lavish as much attention on their tools as they do on the craft itself.
 Product managers (at least the good ones) are craftsman and we care a lot about the tools we use.
 We can debate endlessly on the merits of analytics or design tools.
 But for some reason, we don’t give much attention to the tool we spend most of our working days on….our computer.